imogen-k/bookmark-manager2/README.md

 CREATE DATABASE bookmark_manager_test;
 ```

-Set up the appropriate table by connecting to the database in `psql` and run the SQL script in `db/migratins/01_create_bookmarks_table.sql`.
+Set up the appropriate table by connecting to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

 ## User Stories ##